Ricardosgeral/relier/README.md

 Follow the [Nextion Editor Guide](https://nextion.itead.cc/editor_guide/) to learn how to work with it.
 I've provide the file [LerAS.HMI](https://github.com/Ricardosgeral/LerAS/blob/master/Nextion/HMI/LerAS.HMI) developed for this project.
-To upload the code into *Nextion* follow these steps:
+To upload the code into *Nextion touchscreen* follow these steps:

 1. Open the file [LerAS.HMI](https://github.com/Ricardosgeral/LerAS/blob/master/Nextion/HMI/LerAS.HMI)
 with the Nextion Editor.
-2. Press the *Compile* icon in the first top bar, and confirm that there are no errors.
+2. Press the *Compile* icon in the first top bar, and check that there are no errors.
 3. Go to *File > Open build folder* and copy the *.tft* file produced by the editor (that has the code).
-4. Copy the file into a Micro SD card **without** files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
+4. Past the file into a Micro SD card **without** files (first I recommend using the windows format tool, to ensure all files are cleared from the card).
 5. Disconnect the power supply to *Nextion*.
 6. Insert the Micro SD card (with only one tft file) in the slot on the back of the device.